suncoast-devs/handbook/lessons/cs-classes/index.md

 The definition of this method should seem familiar to our previous encounter with methods.
-However, you will notice we no longer have the parameters to the method as we do for `ComputeMonthySalaryFromYearly`.
+However, you will notice we no longer have the parameters to the method as we do for `ComputeMonthlySalaryFromYearly`.
 When defining a class's methods, we have access to all the other attributes of the specific object!

 That is, any method on a class, when called for a specific object, can ask "Who